San Francisquito Creek: Dams impeding salmonid runs

-The one remaining major barrier to salmonid spawning runs on Stanford lands is Searsville Dam.
+The one remaining complete barrier to salmonid spawning runs on Stanford lands is Searsville Dam.
 Searsville Dam is located upstream of the San Francisquito Creek mainstem (which is formed by the confluence of Bear Creek and Corte Madera Creek) and blocks its largest tributary, Corte Madera Creek.
 A May 2002 steelhead trout migration study reported Searsville Dam as a complete barrier to salmonid migration, and that elimination of the Searsville dam could restore ten miles (16 km) of anadromous steelhead habitat.
 In 2014 a systematic study of 1,400 plus dams in California identified Searsville Dam as a high-priority candidate to improve environmental flows for native fish conservation.
 In 2015, Stanford University announced plans to eliminate the Searsville Dam as a fish passage barrier by either boring a hole through the base of the dam or allowing the Searsville Reservoir to continue filling with silt and re-route Corte Madera Creek around the dam.
+Partial barriers to salmonid spawning runs on the San Francisquito Creek mainstem include the USGS stream gage weir and the Stanford's San Francisquito Creek Pump Station two weirs, all located between Junipero Boulevard and Stowe Lane along Alpine Road.